 Do you feel comfortable with this person or group?

 The same holds in reverse.
-If you withhold information from the consultant, don’t return phone calls, or play some other sort of game, then you are wasting your time and money.
+If you withhold information from the consultant, don’t return phone calls, or play some other sort of game, then you are wasting everybody’s time and your money.

 How many people will work on your business plan?

 If the answer is “one” then you may not get the highest quality work.
 No single individual excels at everything.
-In my experience the best results come when you have one person driving the project, but 2-3 others (with different skill sets) also involved.
-This is a case where you need one executive chef, but too many cooks spoil the broth.
+In our experience the best results come when you have one person driving the project, but one or two others (with different skill sets) also involved.

 What should you expect to pay?